-Very much so because, obviously yeah, it’s my surroundings.
-So being submerged in it has been very influential, but I try to break away from being the London stereotype because I think there’s been too many of them – especially in the past five years.
-I’ve got a lot of influence from the area, and I’ve seen a lot of things and written about a lot of things that have happened, but I try and steer away from being this south London boy [Laughs].
+Very much so because, obviously, it’s my surroundings so being submerged in it has been very influential.
+But I do try and break away from being the London stereotype because I think there’s been too many of them, especially in the past five years.
+I’ve got a lot of influence from the area, and I’ve seen a lot of things and written about a lot of things that have happened, but I try and steer away from being this south London boy [laughs].

 It’s worked for you so far, so can’t be all bad!
 As an aspiring musician, which other musicians did/do you look up to?

 I like what Robert Glasper is doing at the moment, a lot!
 Erykah Badu and that whole scene has influenced me quite recently, more-so.
 Because the internet’s there, I have access to a lot of the legends, like Fela Kuti.
 I used to watch a lot of Fela Kuti videos, just to see how he performed.
 He inspired me a lot, actually, because he was a man of many words, many good words.